addumm/Pok-mon-Showdown-Elo-Data-Visualizer/README.md

 ## Motivation
 Seeing that there are not many progress progress tracking tools for pokemon (specifically pokemon showdown) compared to many other online games, I decided to build one myself.
 Displaying elo time series data was the main goal, which had been done previously, thus much inspiration is drawn from https://pokemonshowdownuserstats.com/ ([git](https://github.com/pnbruce/pokemon-showdown-user-stats)).
-I've added a few more features I thought were cool, such as recent teams used, win/loss visualization, peak rating/GXE information, and recent replays and teams used.
+I've added a few more features I thought were cool, such as win/loss visualization, peak rating/GXE data, and recent replays and teams used.
 Other inspiration is indirectly drawn from [op.gg](op.gg) as my little brother plays Leage of Legends.

 ## App Functionality Overview